Interest rate cut to 4.75%: what does it mean for you?

 How the base rate impacts your mortgage

-If you’re already on a fixed-rate mortgage (which most people are) nothing would’ve changed – for the time being.
+But if you’re already on a fixed-rate mortgage (which most people are) nothing will change – for the time being.

 It’s always worth speaking with a mortgage broker who can advise on different strategies – though since no one knows what will happen this still won’t guarantee any savings.